thewh1teagle/heb-tts-benchmark/README.md

 # Ground truth

-The GT is the file `saspeech_100_gold.csv`.
+The GT is the file `saspeech_100_gold_gt.csv`.
-Hand annotated random 100 samples from SASPEECH dataset.
+Hand annotated IPA transcripts of random 100 samples from SASPEECH dataset.